 Dark Matter has been my aoty since I first heard it, and even lots of other albums I like have come out since, it still is.
 (The Sault album is the only one that’s come close, and it could practically be a sibling, even though its influences are more pop and less jazz.)

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 15 August 2020 03:07 (one month ago) link
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 15 August 2020 03:07 (six months ago) link

 Oscar Jerome's album has just come out, he's worked with Moses Boyd, Joe Armon-Jones, Kokoroko etc.; it's jazzy, funky, latiny singer-songwritery stuff, very good, although not as good as he is live.